Yes, you can have the summer homeschool schedule of your dreams – and I promise it won’t be a nightmare, Homeschool Mama!

 6. Don’t Over Do It

-As a general rule though, try not to let your summer homeschool routine be more than an hour at a time.
+As a general rule though, try not to let your summer homeschool schedule be more than an hour at a time.

 That might sound short, but you will probably get more done over the span of the summer if you stick to that time limit.